DoubleStyx/Krysalis/README.md

 # Krysalis

-Krysalis is a high-performance VR renderer for [Resonite](https://resonite.com/), built as a [ResoniteModLoader](https://github.com/DoubleStyx/ResoniteModLoader) mod.
-It replaces the default Unity renderer in Resonite, adding support for modern rendering techniques tailored for VR applications.
-Krysalis is also a key prerequisite for a butterfly.
+Krysalis is a high-performance VR renderer with support for [Resonite](https://resonite.com/) (built as a [ResoniteModLoader](https://github.com/DoubleStyx/ResoniteModLoader) mod).
+It can be used to replace the default Unity renderer in Resonite, adding support for modern VR rendering techniques.
+Krysalis is also a prerequisite for a butterfly.

 Krysalis is designed to be crossplatform-friendly by default.
-It uses Vulkan for Windows and Linux, as well as MoltenVK for macOS support.
+It uses Vulkan, DirectX, and Metal per platform.
 Netstandard2.0 is used to ensure the C# API is compatible when Resonite migrates to .NET 8.0.
 Winit, among other libraries, are used to abstract away platform-specific differences.

 The Krysalis project is split into three components:
-- **`KrysalisNative.dll`**: Contains the renderer code written in Rust using Vulkan bindings.
+- **`KrysalisNative.dll`**: Contains the renderer code written in Rust using graphics API bindings.
 - **`KrysalisManaged.dll`**: The C# API, providing a user-friendly wrapper around the Rust FFI (Foreign Function Interface).
 - **`Krysalis.dll`**: Integrates the renderer into Resonite, hooking into the game to leverage KrysalisManaged calls.

-## Installation
+## Installation for Resonite

 1. Install the [ResoniteModLoader](https://github.com/DoubleStyx/ResoniteModLoader).
 2. Extract the provided zip file into the `rml_mods` directory of your Resonite installation.
 The zip should contain: